json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 Again, we see the errors exist as a single `errors` property, which is reported at the subschema level.

-Also, one of those nuances I mentioned appears: that `false` under `additionalProperties` is reported as a separate subschema (because it technically _is_ a subschema).
-Looking at the evaluation path, though it still appears that we're reporting at the keyword level.
+Also, that nuance I mentioned appears: that `false` under `additionalProperties` is reported as a separate subschema (because it technically _is_ a subschema).
+Looking at the evaluation path, though, it still appears that we're reporting at the keyword level.
 That's the nuance:  we're actually reporting at the subschema level; it's just that the subschema happens to be located at a keyword.
-Let's take a look at another example to see this better.
+Let's take a look at another failing instance to see this better.

 ```json
 {